Strikers / Bullseye Sports Bar and Kitchen - Bar Rescue Update - Open or Closed?

 What Happened Next at Strikers / Bullseye Sports Bar and Kitchen?

-Six weeks later, the new menu items have been a huge success at both the bar and the bowling alley.
+Six weeks later, the new menu items have been a huge success.

 Alex and Amanda have permanently left the bar.